ric-sar/latex_cheat_sheet/README.md

 }
 ```
 Just add the related arXiv identifier with  ```note = {arXiv:1706.03762}```.

+# Useful misc arguments
+Here you will find useful misc arguments:

 ## How to highlight text for a paper review
 During a paper review will be requested to highlight all the changes.
 A LaTeX student will be prone to to use the classic ```\textcolor{color}{text}``` command from ```\usepackage{xcolor}``` package but it will create such a monster document with an infinite repetition of ```\textcolor``` command.
 Also, if we need to deliver two version of the same document, e.g., one with changes highlithed and one without, will make the job tedious and endless.